UCLNatSci/Electromagnetism-Fluids-and-Waves/_build/html/_sources/electromagnetism/ampereslaw.md

 ```{math}
 B_\theta = \frac{\mu_0\,I}{2\pi\,r}
 ```
-and recall that this expression (and it's electric field counterpart in {numref}`finitelineofcharge`) were derived by considering some bounding surface around the line of charge.
+and recall that this expression (and it's electric field counterpart in {numref}`finitelineofcharge`) is derived by considering some bounding surface around the line of charge.
 We found the boundary surface area from the  circumference of the cylinders cross sectional area and multiplying by the cylinder length - but in essence we found a <b> bounding contour </b> for moving charges.
 If we rearrange our expression for the magnetic field: